kgn/kgn.github.com/source/_posts/2012-03-15-my-photoshop-setup.markdown

 {% img center http://kgn.github.com/content/photoshop/coolorus.png %}

-Almost everything I do in Photoshop revolves around pixel perfect vectors, one of the best way to achieve pixel perfection is to use the `Snap to Pixels` option on most of the vector shapes.
+Almost everything I do in Photoshop revolves around pixel perfect vectors, one of the best ways to achieve pixel perfection is to use the `Snap to Pixels` option on most of the vector shapes.

 {% img center http://kgn.github.com/content/photoshop/snap.png %}